sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 - Limiting the size of IT Projects
 - Defining IT Project in its entirety as the iteration step towards an organizational business goal
 - Requiring commitments from business sponsors throughout the execution of the IT Project
-- Favouring DevOps mentality to improve information flow and accelerate delivery (i.e. using delivery teams as opposed to a series of distributed functional teams)
+- Favouring DevOps mentality to improve information flow and accelerate delivery (i.e., using delivery teams as opposed to a series of distributed functional teams)
 - Measuring the business value obtained over time as opposed to strict schedule, cost, and scope estimates

 ## Appendix E - Acronym List Definition